Welcome to the Anoka County Highway Department!

 - Signs must not be attached to existing County signage, support posts or other facilities within the ROW.

 - Prior to installing any signs, all underground utilities need to be located.
 Call Gopher State One 48 hours in advance at 651-454-0002.

 - Temporary signs will be allowed until two months after the governor ends the stay-at-home order.

 Important Notice about the Anoka County Adopt-A-Highway Program

-Due to COVID-19, our Adopt-A-Highway program is currently postponed.
-We will advise all registered Adopt-A-Highway groups when we can resume this program.
+In response to the Coronavirus (COVID-19) pandemic, and to protect our Adopt-A-Highway volunteers, the Anoka County Adopt-A-Highway program is currently suspended.
+We will notify all registered Adopt-A-Highway groups when this program is resumed.
 Thank you for your past participation and we appreciate your understanding.

 RCI J Turn - CSAH 22 and TH 65

 A new tutorial on how to use the new signalized reduced conflict intersection (RCI) on TH 65 in East Bethel is available.
 It briefly guides the viewer through the signal from the driver’s perspective, from both roads.
 The video can be found here:

 MnDOT cameras show current conditions on major county roads.
 Still images refresh every 5 seconds.
 Use controls to see slideshow of all cameras, pause on one camera, or select from a list of cameras.
 View all cameras.

 At the Anoka County Highway Department, it is our vision to enhance and protect life by providing safe roads and eliminating traffic congestion.
 Our passion is your safe way home.